RomainAnselin/supportWrapper/README.md

 Getting started
+# Pre-requisites
+The tool uses python markdown converter.
+Make sure to add the module to your main python

 # Known issues:
 - sperf will fail to run on version 0.5.x - please update to a more recent version (tested against 0.6.5 and 0.6.6)